|Elliott Sound Products||Bucking Transformers|

 Needless to say, this limitation is by far the most important, although reduced regulation may be a major issue in some cases.
 There is a very small number of applications where isolation of the mains is required along with a small step down (or up) of voltage.
 Operation of household equipment - TV sets, hi-fi (valve or transistor), kitchen appliances, etc. - never requires isolation, and because it defeats the safety switch has to be considered a bad idea.

-If used for 240-120V step down applications, I would generally recommend very strongly against using an autotransformer.
-Since we are looking at only a small reduction of voltage, there are no issues with electrical safety, an autotransformer is perfectly alright here (see Importing Equipment From Overseas ... for more on the safety issues).
+If used for 240-120V step down applications, I recommend very strongly against using an autotransformer b cause they can be very dangerous with some equipment (old US made guitar amplifiers for example).
+In this article, we are looking at only a small reduction of voltage, there are no issues with electrical safety, and an autotransformer is perfectly alright here (see Importing Equipment From Overseas ... for more on the safety issues).
 An autotransformer is shown below - there are no longer two separate windings - everything is handled by a single winding with a tapping that gives the same 1.09:1 ratio as before.

 In this application, the autotransformer has a number of advantages.
 Because there is only one winding, thicker wire can be used and a smaller core is suitable, and regulation will be better and the transformer can be made smaller and lighter.
 You can even have both - better regulation and smaller, lighter and cheaper, and not break the laws of physics.
 Outstanding .